yuwen-c/tensorflowLearning/installation.md

 run this line:$ jupyter notebook pop over to a browser: jupyter if not: copy paste the url and token to the browser.

+open a new file (choose python3) enter this code to see if it runs well: import tensorflow as tf hello= tf.constant("hello world") sess=tf.Session() print(sess.run(hello))
+=>b'hello world'

+# 7. something about jupyter notebook
+1. view > toggle header, toggle toolbar
+2. rename the title
+3. select code or markdown
+4. define s='string', then type s+.+tab, then it will give you all the method
+5. s.capitalize + tab, it will show the document
+6. insert cell above or below